Payroll tax is a tax on the wages paid by employers. You must register for payroll tax if your monthly wages exceed the threshold.

 Not all apprentices and trainees are eligible for a rebate.

-Ask NSW DOI if you are unsure about the status of your trainees.
+Ask Training Services NSW if you're unsure about the status of your trainees.

-All wages paid to an eligible apprentice/trainee should be included in the rebate.
-This includes superannuation, allowances and bonuses.
+All wages paid to an eligible apprentice and trainee should be included in the rebate, including all forms of remuneration that are captured for payroll tax, such as superannuation, allowances and bonuses.

 Include wages paid to a director, including non-working directors, for services performed in your returns.